jdc-cunningham/upwork-job-filter/README.md

 - block jobs by text matching
 - ~~auto-load more jobs and block to max count with delay~~

+### How to use

+The extension folder has to be loaded as an unpacked extension (dev mode)

 ### Disclaimer

 Not affiliated with UpWork